 Debt consolidation involves merging two or more personal debts into one loan at one rate of interest.

-For example, if you owe:
+For example, you may owe:

 When you consolidate personal debt, the three outstanding balances merge into one lump sum at one rate of interest.
 Ideally, that new interest rate will be lower than what you were paying before.
-In our sample scenario, the weighted average interest rate for the three loans would be 15.67 percent.
+In our sample scenario, the weighted average interest rate for the three loans would be 15.67%.
 If the personal loan’s interest rate was below that and there were no fees involved in paying off the other debts early, then the new loan would likely be cheaper.

 Consumers have two primary methods for consolidating debt, both of which merge two or more debts into one payment made each month.
 You can apply for a zero percent, balance transfer credit card that merges all of your debts.
 If you pay off the debt balance during the zero percent financing promotional period, you do not have to pay interest on the concentrated debt.
 The second way to consolidate debt is to take out a personal loan that you pay back in equal installments over the length agreed to by you and the financial institution lending you the money.

 Other options include tapping into a 401k retirement fund or taking out a home equity loan to consolidate a large amount of personal debt.
-This article will focus mainly on debt consolidation through a personal loan.

 Consolidating your personal debt offers several benefits.
 If done right, you simplify your finances while saving money at the same time.